maskas/LinkCheckerGo/README.md

 ## Limitations
 - doesn't support relative urls
-- doesn't support protocol relative urls, that starts with souble slash
+- doesn't support protocol relative urls, that starts with a double slash
 - checks only internal links.
 Outside links are not checked
 - broken images are not checked (only links)